Used by hosting buyers across 10+ countries · Reviews updated April 2026 · 50+ Hosts Reviewed ·

 • Neutral third-party benchmark publications — organisations with no affiliate relationship to the hosts being measured, using documented and repeatable methodology.

 When we reference a performance figure, we cite the source.
 If we can't cite it, we don't use it.
-We never reference performance data from competing affiliate review sites — their incentive structure makes their benchmark data unreliable.
+We hold every figure to the same bar: verifiable, attributable, and reproducible from a documented source.

 📡 Uptime Claims